aws/aws-cdk-go/awscdk/awsstepfunctionstasks/README.md

 function, or task, allowing you to scale and change applications quickly.

 A [Task](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-task-state.html) state represents a single unit of work performed by a state machine.
 All work in your state machine is performed by tasks.
+This module contains a collection of classes that allow you to call various AWS services from your Step Functions state machine.

+Be sure to familiarize yourself with the [`aws-stepfunctions` module documentation](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_stepfunctions-readme.html) first.

 This module is part of the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk) project.